Imekan/symphony-task/README.md

 This repository contains solutions for Symphony Tasks

-1. Automated API tests for Task One.
+1. Playwright Automated API tests for Task One.
-2. Automated UI tests for Task Two.
+2. Automated UI tests for Task Two using playwright.

 ## Pre-requisites